 Subordinate Contracting Activity Competition and Commercial Advocate Appointments.

-For any subordinate procuring activity designated IAW DAFFARS 5306.501(b), the procuring activity Competition and Commercial Advocate must appoint a subordinate primary and alternate Competition and Commercial Advocates in accordance with local procedures.
+For any subordinate procuring activity designated IAW DAFFARS 5306.501(b), the procuring activity Competition and Commercial Advocate must appoint a subordinate primary and alternate Competition and Commercial Advocate in accordance with local procedures.
 Designations and appointments must be in writing.

 The names and telephone numbers of the subordinate procuring activity Competition and Commercial Advocate, the procuring activity Competition and Commercial Advocate, and the DAF Competition Advocate General must be displayed on a poster in a prominent location in each unit.